 #1 Clear, Concise Headline

-A clear & concise headline can make a break a landing page.
+A clear & concise headline can make or break a landing page.
 You need to be able to show your USP in a few words (a headline).
-A sub-head, and a little bit of copy may also be used, but most internet searches will land on your page and immediately see your headline.
-You’ve got to be able to grab their attention right way and get them to act.
+A sub-head, and a little bit of copy may also be used, but most people searching the internet will land on your page and immediately see your headline.
+You’ve got to be able to grab their attention right away and get them to act.

 It’s also important to speak their language, so keep this in mind when you’re writing your copy.
 If you are a personal injury attorney use words and phrases associated with personal injuries (the same goes for divorce, medical malpractice, estate planning or whatever other service you provide).
 It’s important to speak the language of potential clients.

 Don’t use industry jargon that no one will understand

 A clear and concise headline is the perfect opportunity to say what service you are providing, why they should choose you and what benefits you have over other firms.

 #2 Offer One Service & One Service Only